These Are OUR Children: How we can all support families with additional needs

 These experiences mirrored what Elizabeth Larson reported in her study, “Reframing the Meaning of Disability to Parents: The Embrace of Paradox”.
 This paradox, she explains is, “... the internal tension of opposing forces between loving the child as he or she was and wanting to erase the disability, between dealing with the incurability while pursuing solutions and between maintaining hopefulness for the child’s future while being given negative information and battling their own fears.”

 How do we make the changes needed to support families?

-When I first started researching this guest blog, I envisioned writing an article that would simply identify what parents of children with special needs were feeling.
+When I first started researching this guest blog, I envisioned writing an article that would simply identify what parents of neurodiverse and/or disabled children were feeling.
 I hoped that it would somehow affirm and validate their experiences.
 While I still hold that as a hope, a new imperative arose as I interviewed these families.

 Parents of children with learning disabilities and developmental delays do need support and a place to have their feelings recognized and heard.
 However, I feel like much work needs to be done to educate parents of typically developing children, to change systems set up to work with these families, and to make space for a wide range of people and their unique way of being in the world.

 It was the voices and the struggles of these parents that led me to the realization that they don’t need to do more, we need to do more.
 One parent wondered why the only way to talk about development was to compare it to what was “normal”.
 Another noted, “We need to make room for behavior that is different in the public realm”.
 Yet another said, “Why can’t we see a child who is different as an opportunity to be inclusive?
 They are still a child and still want the same things like to have friends and to play.”

 I have therefore changed my recommendations from what parents with children who have additional learning can do to what we can do as a society to support families and neurodiverse and/or disabled children.
 Here is what the parents said would help: